OXID-eSales/developer_documentation/update/upgrade-to-7.0.rst

    a.
 Uninstall Twig.
       |br|
-      To do so, make sure to uninstall the following components in the following order:
+      To do so, remove the following components in the following order:

       * :technicalname:`apex-theme`
       * :technicalname:`twig-admin-theme`

+      * depending on your OXID eShop installation:

         * :technicalname:`twig-component`
         * :technicalname:`twig-component-pe`
         * :technicalname:`twig-component-ee`

    b.
 Install Smarty.
       |br|
       To do so, install the following components in the following order:

+      * depending on your OXID eShop installation:
+         * :technicalname:`smarty-component-ee`
+         * :technicalname:`smarty-component-pe`
+         * :technicalname:`smarty-component`
       * :technicalname:`smarty-admin-theme`
-      * one of the following, depending on your OXID eShop installation:

-         * :technicalname:`smarty-component`
-         * :technicalname:`smarty-component-pe`
-         * :technicalname:`smarty-component-ee`

-      * a smarty-compatible theme, :technicalname:`flow_theme` or :technicalname:`wave-theme`, for example
+      * a smarty-compatible theme, the :technicalname:`wave-theme`, for example